anebz/cloud/Accreditations/aws_developer_associate.md

 * Underlying data structure is multiple queues.
 Once an SQS message gets consumed, it gets deleted from the queue
 * Default standard queues have unlimited transactions and guarantee that a message is delivered at least once and provide best-effort ordering, which means that occasionally there might be duplicate messages or out of order.
 * FIFO option, the order is strictly preserved, exactly-once processing and no duplicates. max 300 transactions per second limit
+* No message limits for storing in SQS, but 'in-flight messages' (received from a queue by a consumer, but not yet deleted from queue) do have limits, max 120k inflight messages

 Settings:

 * Visibility timeout: amount of time that the message is invisible in the SQS after a reader picks up the message.
+Makes sure that the message isn't read by any other consumer while it's being processed by one.
 Default is 30s, can be increased if necessary, max 12h.
 If the job isn't processed in that time, the msg becomse visible again and another reader will process it
 * Short polling: returns a response immediately even if the msg queue is empty --> if queue is empty, lots of empty responses --> additional cost
 * Long polling: periodically poll the queue, response is returned only when a msg arrives or the long poll times out.
-Can save money
+Can save money.
+ReceiveMessageWaitTimeSeconds

-It's possible to postpone delivery of new messages, default delay is 0s, max 900s.
+SQS delay queue: postpone delivery of new messages when they're first added to the queue, default delay is 0s, max 900s.
 In this time, messages are invisible.
 For larger messages, you can use S3 to store the messages and Amazon SQS extended client library for Java to manage them, and also the AWS SDK for Java.

 To prevent data loss, you can set up dead letter queue.
 SWF assigns tasks only once and ensures there are no duplicates.
+Security in messages:

+* Use SQS server side encryption
+* Restrict access as per policy defined
+* Use HTTP over STL
+* Encrypt message before pushing into SQS

 ### SNS

-Push-based simple notification service with durable storage to send notifications from the cloud.
+Push-based asynchronous simple notification service with durable storage to send notifications from the cloud.
 It can deliver push notifications, SMS and emails to any HTTP endpoint, and it can trigger a Lambda function.
 Can't receive anything.

 It uses a pub-sub model (publish and subscribe).
 Apps can push msgs to a topic, and subscribers receive these from the topic.
 Consumers must subscribe to a topic to receive the notifications.
 SNS can be used in conjunction with SQS to fan a single message out to multiple SQS queues.